mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 statements are used with `causal_reads`.
 This allows new connections to be created whenever a causal read times out.

-Starting with MaxScale 2.5.17, a failed causal read inside of a read-only transaction started with `START TRANSACTION READ ONLY` will return the following
+A failed causal read inside of a read-only transaction started with `START TRANSACTION READ ONLY` will return the following error:
-error:

 ```
 Error:    1792